cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project Reference Sheet IOTA2.md

 summary: "Annual production of a national land use map.
 Testing new algorithms over large areas."
 ---

-> __Customer__\: CNES/CESBIO
+> __Customer__\: Centre National d'Etudes Spatiales (CNES)

 > __Program__\: Generic

-> __Supply Chain__\: CNES/CESBIO >  CS Group PDA
+> __Supply Chain__\: CNES >  CS Group PDA

 # Context

-IOTA² is a land-use map production line for large areas based on time series of Sentinel or Landsat images.
+IOTA² is a land-use map production line for large areas based on time series of Sentinel or Landsat images developped for CNES / CESBIO.
 In order to facilitate methodological contributions, IOTA² is open-source.
 As such, the channel makes extensive use of the image processing applications provided by Orfeo ToolBox.

 ![Main Picture](Project Reference Sheet IOTA2 pict 1.png)